spacetelescope/synphot_refactor/docs/synphot/overview.rst

 Result Accuracy
 ---------------

-This is indirectly discussed in
-:ref:`result accuracy for stsynphot <stsynphot:stsynphot-accuracy>` as it is built upon **synphot** machinery.
+This is indirectly discussed in a similar section within **stsynphot** documentation as it is heavily built upon **synphot** machinery.